-Interim guidance from an expert panel cosponsored by the Society of Gynecologic Oncology (SGO) and the ASCCP was published in 2015 for primary hrHPV screening, and discussed initiation of screening with hrHPV testing alone at 25 years of age; this option was also included in an interim update to an ACOG Practice Bulletin in 2016.
-Evidence supporting these revisions came from the Addressing the Need for Advanced hrHPV Diagnostics (ATHENA) study, where 30 percent of CIN3+ cases were identified in women aged 25 to 29 years, and 37 percent of cases were identified in women aged 30 to 39 years.
-In that study, 44 percent of women between 25 and 29 years of age with CIN3+ had abnormal cytology and 57% had a positive a positive cobas HPV test, however, the AGO/ASCCP panel issuing the interim guidance noted that progression to cancer is uncommon in this age group and detection of disease in the 25-to-29-years age group can be safely deferred until age 30 years and older.
-Age to stop screening was not specifically addressed.
+Interim guidance from an expert panel cosponsored by the Society of Gynecologic Oncology (SGO) and the ASCCP was published in 2015 for primary hrHPV screening, and discussed initiation of screening with hrHPV testing alone at age 25 years; this option was also included in an interim update to an ACOG Practice Bulletin in 2016.^{63, 66} Evidence supporting these revisions came from the Addressing the Need for Advanced hrHPV Diagnostics (ATHENA) study, where 30 percent of CIN3+ cases were identified in women ages 25 to 29 years, and 37 percent of cases were identified in women ages 30 to 39 years.91 In that study, 44 percent of women between ages 25 and 29 years with CIN3+ had abnormal cytology and 57 percent had a positive cobas HPV test;91 however, the AGO/ASCCP panel issuing the interim guidance noted that progression to cancer is uncommon in this age group and detection of disease in the 25- to 29-year-old age group can be safely deferred until age 30 years and older.66 Age to stop screening was not specifically addressed.

 Although cervical cancer screening programs have reduced the incidence and mortality of cervical cancer over the past 50 years, most screening in the United States is opportunistic, without population-based registries or regular invitations to screening.
 Organized cervical cancer screening programs are not widely available to women in the United States, and a sizeable proportion of the U.S.-based female population is not routinely screened.
-An estimated 8 million (11.4%) women in the United States aged 21 to 65 years had not been screened in the previous 5 years based on data from the 2012 Behavioral Risk Factor Surveillance System; these rates varied by age, race/ethnicity, and health insurance status.
-97 The highest proportions of unscreened women among screening-eligible women were in those at younger (aged 23 to 29 years) or older (aged 60 to 65 years) ages, Asian/Pacific Islander (19.7%) or American Indian/Alaska Native (16.5%) and those without insurance (23.1%) or no regular health care provider (25.5%).
-Among women diagnosed with ICC, less than half had received a Pap test in the 5 years before diagnosis even though they had the opportunity to be screened.
-Reasons for not being screened include a lack of access to health care (e.g., lack of insurance) and other barriers (e.g., discomfort with the exam, cultural or religious beliefs, socioeconomic status limiting resources needed to access care).
+An estimated 8 million (11.4%) women in the United States ages 21 to 65 years had not been screened in the previous 5 years based on data from the 2012 Behavioral Risk Factor Surveillance System; these rates varied by age, race/ethnicity, and health insurance status.92 The highest proportions of unscreened women among screening-eligible women were in those of younger (ages 23 to 29 years) or older (ages 60 to 65 years) ages, Asian/Pacific Islanders (19.7%) or American Indian/Alaska Natives (16.5%) and those without insurance (23.1%) or no regular health care provider (25.5%).
+Among women diagnosed with ICC, less than half had received a Pap test in the 5 years before diagnosis even though they had the opportunity to be screened.36 Reasons for not being screened include a lack of access to health care (e.g., lack of insurance) and other barriers (e.g., discomfort with the examination, cultural or religious beliefs, or socioeconomic status limiting resources needed to access care).

-Most disparities in cervical cancer incidence and mortality are postulated to be attributable to differential access to screening and inadequate followup after abnormal screening results.
-In an analysis of 10,000 women in the National Breast and Cervical Cancer Early Detection Program (NBCCEDP), 44 percent with low-grade abnormalities in the two sequential Pap tests were followed up with colposcopy, while 56 percent were followed up with a third Pap test or not at all.
-American Indian or Alaska Native women had the highest percentages of a third Pap test, and non-Hispanic black women had a higher percentage of no followup.
-Ver half of the women studied were not followed up in accordance with established guidelines for management of abnormal cervical cytology.
-Even for women with access to services, clinician adherence to recommended screening varies by provider specialty, geographic location, personal characteristics, and knowledge, and can also be influenced by patient expectations and preferences.
+Most disparities in cervical cancer incidence and mortality are postulated to be attributable to differential access to screening and inadequate followup after abnormal screening results.93 In an analysis of 10,000 women in the National Breast and Cervical Cancer Early Detection Program (NBCCEDP), 44 percent with low-grade abnormalities in the two sequential Pap tests were followed up with colposcopy, while 56 percent were followed up with a third Pap test or not at all.93 American Indian or Alaska Native women had the highest percentages of a third Pap test, and non-Hispanic black women had a higher percentage of no followup.93 More than half of the women studied were not followed up in accordance with established guidelines for management of abnormal cervical cytology.93 Even for women with access to services, clinician adherence to recommended screening varies by provider specialty, geographic location, personal characteristics, and knowledge, and can also be influenced by patient expectations and preferences.94-102